Five reasons flexible working works

 4. We want to do our bit for the environment

 Fewer commuters equal fewer cars on the road.
 It’s an obvious benefit to flexible working.
 But there are other, knock-on effects that are good for our planet too.
 Having more flexibility over when and where we work gives us the freedom to make better environmental choices.
 Like taking public transport, walking or cycling to work.
 If life is less rushed, people are less likely to choose convenience over anything else, so we use less plastic and eat better.
 And technology means we can easily do paperless business, wherever we are.

 5. We want to run a tight ship

 There’s no denying that agile working can have an impact on your business’ bottom line.
 Aside from boosting productivity, there is money to be saved.
 Smaller offices—or no office at all—can significantly slash your running costs.
 No more cash wasted on heating and lighting huge spaces, rents or rates.
 Of course, you need to invest in the right technology first, but in the long term, money saved can be pumped back into your business, and your people.
 At Ortharize, what we save on office space we use to develop our people and fund fun events, which in turn boosts productivity—so everyone’s happy!

 Flexible working isn’t the future—it’s happening right now, and if you’re not already on the bandwagon, you need to ask yourself why?
 Fostering a positive work-life balance in your business will help future-proof your company, and drive better results today.

 Work flexibly for us

 We value our team and are creating a great place to work.
-Flexible and remote working are the norm at Ortharize.
+Flexible and remote working is the norm at Ortharize.
 Interested?
 Get in touch and tell us what you’re great at.